Skip to footer content

 • Using Visual Studio

-• Using the Visual Studio Command-Line.
+• Using the Visual Studio Command-Line

-• Direct download from the NuGet Website.
+• Direct download from the NuGet Website

-• Direct download from the IronPDF website.
+• Direct download from the IronPDF website

-In Visual Studio, go to Tools -> NuGet Package Manager -> Package Manager Console
+Navigate to Tools -> NuGet Package Manager -> Package Manager Console in Visual Studio.

-Enter the following line in the package manager console tab:
+Enter the following command in the console:

 Install-Package IronPdf

-• Navigate to the IronPDF on NuGet.
+• Navigate to IronPDF on NuGet.

-• Select the download package option from the menu on the right-hand side.
+• Select the download package option.

-• Next, reload the solution and start using it in the project.
+• Reload the solution and begin using the library.

-• Right-click the project from the solution window.
+• Right-click the project in the solution window.

-• Then, click OK to add the reference.
+• Click OK to add the reference.

-Install the Docotic.Pdf Library
+How Do I Install the Docotic.Pdf Library?

 • Using Visual Studio

-• Using the Visual Studio Command-Line.
+• Using the Visual Studio Command-Line

-• Direct download from the NuGet website.
+• Direct download from the NuGet website

-• Direct download from the Docotic.Pdf website.
+• Direct download from the Docotic.Pdf website

-In Visual Studio, go to Tools -> NuGet Package Manager -> Package Manager Console
+Navigate to Tools -> NuGet Package Manager -> Package Manager Console in Visual Studio.

 Install-Package BitMiracle.Docotic.Pdf